ritik0912kumar/Corona-Case-Mapping/README.md

-# Corona Case Mapping
+# Corona Case Map

-Explore the global impact of COVID-19 with an interactive globe visualization.
+Visualize the spread of COVID-19 cases in real-time with this interactive global map.

-## Features

-Interactive 3D globe powered by Mapbox GL JS, allowing you to zoom, rotate, and pan to explore global case data.
+Features:

-Real-time data updates ensure you're always viewing the latest information.
+Real-time data updates: Stay informed with the latest case numbers.
-Customizable filters let you drill down by:
-Country
-Date range
-Case type (confirmed, recovered, deaths)
-Visualize trends and patterns to uncover insights into the pandemic's spread and impact.
-Built with open-source technologies: HTML, CSS, JavaScript, and Mapbox GL JS.
+Interactive Mapbox globe: Explore the world with smooth zooming, rotating, and panning.
+Color-coded markers: Visualize case severity with a heatmap-like intensity based on infection count.
+Customizable filters: Focus on specific regions and time periods to uncover trends and patterns.
+User-friendly interface: Easy to navigate and explore.
+Built with:

+HTML
+CSS
+JavaScript
+Mapbox GL JS
-## Getting Started
+Getting Started:

 Clone or download this repository.

-Obtain a Mapbox access token (https://account.mapbox.com/access-tokens/).
+Obtain a Mapbox access token: https://docs.mapbox.com/help/getting-started/access-tokens/: https://docs.mapbox.com/help/getting-started/access-tokens/

-Create a .env file in the project root and add your Mapbox token:
+Create a .env file in the project root and add your token:
 REACT_APP_MAPBOX_TOKEN=YOUR_MAPBOX_TOKEN
 Install dependencies:
 Bash
 npm install